Laravel 5.4

 Using Short Keys

-directory.
+Typically, translation strings are stored in files within the resources/lang directory.
 Within this directory there should be a subdirectory for each language supported by the application:

 |